Monday, December 23, 2024

 Despite the fact that from December 30, 2022, Ukrainians abroad were required to register for military service with diplomatic institutions, there were no significant positive changes during the year.
 The authorities quite reasonably began to resort to more decisive steps, including looking for people to mobilize in gyms and restaurants.

 Due to the worsening situation around the mobilization, Vadim Ivchenko, a member of the Verkhovna Rada Committee on National Security, Defense and Intelligence, said that Ukrainians abroad who have not registered for military service may have their consular and banking services limited.
-According to him, all men must receive, say, a military registration card and must undergo “re-identification at the TCC” - either they are a people’s deputy, or they are an official, or they are any other “armored” person.
+According to him, all men must receive, say, a military registration card and must undergo “re-identification in the TCC” - either this is a people’s deputy, or this is an official, or this is any other “armored” person.

 In addition to these intentions, it would be extremely important for the authorities not to forget about the Ukrainian rich from the so-called “Monaco battalion” - in the sense of attracting them and their resources, with the corresponding legislative definition of measures in relation to them, from blocking financial assets to confiscations in favor of war.

 Due to the worsening situation around the mobilization, Vadim Ivchenko, a member of the Verkhovna Rada Committee on National Security, Defense and Intelligence, said that Ukrainians abroad who have not registered for military service may have their consular and banking services limited.
-According to him, all men must receive, say, a military registration card and must undergo “re-identification at the TCC” - either they are a people’s deputy, or they are an official, or they are any other “armored” person.
+According to him, all men must receive, say, a military registration card and must undergo “re-identification in the TCC” - either this is a people’s deputy, or this is an official, or this is any other “armored” person.

 In addition to these intentions, it would be extremely important for the authorities not to forget about the Ukrainian rich from the so-called “Monaco battalion” - in the sense of attracting them and their resources, with the corresponding legislative definition of measures in relation to them, from blocking financial assets to confiscations in favor of war.